History of slavery in the Muslim world: 20th-century: suppression, abolition and prohibition

+Article 4 of the Universal Declaration of Human Rights, adopted in 1948 by the UN General Assembly, explicitly banned slavery.

+After World War II, slavery was formally abolished by law in almost the entire world, with the exception of the Arabian Peninsula and some parts of Africa.
+Slavery was still legal in Saudi Arabia, in Yemen, in the Trucial States and in Oman, and slaves were supplied to the Arabian Peninsula via the Red Sea slave trade.
+At this point in time, Anti-Slavery International campaigned against the slavery in the Arabian Peninsula and urged the UN to form a committee to address the issue.

+When the League of Nations was succeeded by the United Nations (UN) after World War II, Charles Wilton Wood Greenidge of the Anti-Slavery International worked for the UN to continue the investigation of global slavery conducted by the ACE of the League, and in February 1950 the Ad hoc Committee on Slavery of the United Nations was inaugurated, which ultimately resulted in the introduction of the Supplementary Convention on the Abolition of Slavery of 1956.
+At this time, Saudi Arabia and the other states in the Arabian Peninsula were put under growing international pressure.

+In 1962, all slavery practices or trafficking in Saudi Arabia was prohibited.

 By 1969, it could be observed that most Muslim states had abolished slavery, although it existed in the deserts of Iraq bordering Arabia and it still flourished in Saudi Arabia, Yemen and Oman.
 Slavery was not formally abolished in Yemen and Oman until the following year.
 The last nation to formally enact the abolition of slavery practice and slave trafficking was the Islamic Republic of Mauritania in 1981.

-During the Second Sudanese Civil War (1983-2005) people were taken into slavery; estimates of abductions range from 14,000 to 200,000.
+During the Second Sudanese Civil War (1983–2005) people were taken into slavery; estimates of abductions range from 14,000 to 200,000.

 Slavery in Mauritania was legally abolished by laws passed in 1905, 1961, and 1981.
 It was finally criminalized in August 2007.
 It is estimated that up to 600,000 Mauritanians, or 20% of Mauritania's population, are currently in conditions which some consider to be "slavery", namely, many of them used as bonded labour due to poverty.